About Our Data

 - Practice Gap: Extended monitoring protocols needed for 72-hour period

-- Training Need: Standardized emergency protocols for opioid toxicity
+Training Need: Standardized emergency protocols for opioid toxicity, naloxone availability and administration guidelines.

 Self-reported Data:

-- Data collected via self-reporting may be biased toward more severe outcomes
+- Data collected via voluntary submissions may be biased toward severe outcomes

 - Medical details cannot be independently verified